 5 Pretty Small Town: EdentonAlbemarle & Pamlico SoundsSee on map

 Make this summer historic in more ways than one by heading to Edenton, which earns the distinction of being one of “America’s Prettiest Small Towns.”
 Beautifully preserved historical homes tell the story of 300 years of history, while a vibrant downtown district offers modern shops and restaurants to visitors and locals alike.
 Visit the Chowan County Courthouse, built in 1767, or the 1886 Roanoke River Lighthouse that overlooks Edenton Bay.
-When hunger strikes, make sure to stop by the Chicken Kitchen, where you can enjoy Southern cooking for any meal of the day.
-Or go for upscale classic American fare at 309 Bistro.
+When hunger strikes, make sure to stop by the Herringbone – it's originally a 19th-century herring icehouse that serves American cuisine and wood-fired pizzas today.